-Our work at Natural Upholstery is focused on creating positive change.
+Over the past 14 years, our work at Natural Upholstery has focused on creating positive change.
 This means building a resource for businesses and individuals to learn upholstery restoration using natural and organic materials.
-We help individuals and businesses source those materials, and offer consulting for those looking for project-oriented guidance with specifying ‘inside green’ materials and methods.
+We have helped individuals and businesses source those materials, and offer consulting for those looking for project-oriented guidance with specifying ‘inside green’ materials and methods.

-In our workshop, we produce a limited range of prototypes.
-We test new materials and upholstery configurations, always with an eye toward integration of upholstered furniture into a circular economy model of manufacture and reupholstery.
+In our workshop, we have produce a limited range of prototypes, and tested new materials and upholstery configurations, always with an eye toward integration of upholstered furniture into a circular economy model of manufacture and reupholstery.

-Partners in life and enterprise, my husband, Chandler, and I bring several years experience building eco-friendly furniture to our current focus on educating clients, as well as testing of upholstery materials.
+Partners in life and enterprise, my husband, Chandler, and I have partnered in Natural Upholstery’s mission, building eco-friendly furniture, educating clients, and testing upholstery materials.

-Chandler Pyle is the craftsman behind the scenes.
+Chandler Pyle has been the craftsman behind the scenes.
 Wood is his forté.
 Every sawn board recalls for him the source tree, and its journey from raw logs to milled lumber.
 And finally to the furniture that graces our lives.
 The dark straight grain of mahogany or the curving texture of a walnut burl recalls that deep reverence.
 He’s pragmatic.
 He’s down-to-earth.
-His carpentry and furniture endeavors over thirty years are wielded quite handily when there’s upholstery frame work to be done.
+His carpentry and furniture endeavors over thirty years have served well when there’s upholstery frame work to be done.

 As of September 1, 2023, we have both retired from providing Upholstery Services and Classes.
 This website will remain active for as long as we can maintain it, and we hope it will continue to be helpful to those wishing to pursue healthy furniture.